Skip to content

 Numbeo

-Shared Room Rent KRW 450,000 – 900,000/month From the Seoul snapshot student rent range; inspect contract terms and what bills include before paying a deposit.
+Shared room - private market KRW 450,000 – 900,000 From the Seoul snapshot student rent range; inspect contract terms and what bills include before paying a deposit.

-Groceries KRW 220,000 – 550,000/month Directional grocery allowance derived from the city snapshot budget and local price basket items.
+Groceries KRW 220,000 – 550,000 Directional grocery allowance derived from the city snapshot budget and local price basket items.

-Leisure Phone Misc KRW 140,000 – 440,000/month Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.
+Leisure Phone Misc KRW 140,000 – 440,000 Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.

 Supermarket basket